woofwoofinc/rktmachine/docs/building.rst

 too large to be delivered by Cloud Init.
 Specifically, it contains:

 - ``acbuild`` binaries for building new container images on the CoreOS VM.
+- OCI image and runtime tools.
 - ``skopeo`` for working with and converting container images on the CoreOS VM.
+- ``docker2aci`` for converting Docker images to ACI format.
 - A statically linked ``avahid`` for broadcasting mDNS from the CoreOS VM so it can be addressed as ``rktmachine.local`` instead of by IP address.